kane-thornwyrd/miz-jam-1/source/_posts/damn-time-fly.md

 Or maybe something like the "Waters of Mars" episode of Doctor Who, but less "zombie" and more willy-nilly "Oh I'm infected, oh nevermind, let's meet all my co-workers"…

 ## Technical stuffs
-I'll take something like the "single source of truth" path in my code, making a huge `Array` containing about anything that the game require, like inputs, collider's states, etc.
+I'll take something like the "single source of truth" path in my code, making a huge `Dictionary` containing about anything that the game require, like inputs, collider's states, etc.

 Here's an example of the `input_state.gd`: